getify/Functional-Light-JS/ch3.md

 Even with currying or partial application, order doesn't matter anymore!
 We can now specify which arguments we want in whatever sequence makes sense.
 No more `reverseArgs(..)` or other nuisances.
 Cool!

-**Tip:** If this style of function arguments seems useful or interesting to you, check out coverage of my "FPO" library in Appendix C.
+**Tip:** If this style of function arguments seems useful or interesting to you, check out coverage of my [FPO library in Appendix C](apC.md/#bonus-fpo).

 ### Spreading Properties